Lecturer - Media Studies - College of Letters & Science

-The Media Studies program at the University of California, Berkeley invites applications for a pool of qualified temporary instructors to teach courses in Media Studies should an opening arise during the academic year or summer session.
+The Media Studies Program at the University of California, Berkeley, invites applications for a pool of qualified temporary instructors to teach Media Studies courses should an opening arise during the academic year or summer session.
 Screening of applicants is ongoing and will continue as needed.
 The number of positions varies from semester to semester, depending on the needs of the department.
-Positions may range from 33% to 100% during the academic year while summer appointments start at 8.5%.
+Positions may range from 33% to 100% during the academic year, while summer appointments start at 8.5%.

-Originating from a liberal arts tradition, the Media Studies major focuses on the historical and theoretical components of mass media.
-Instructors are primarily concerned with promoting an understanding of the origins of contemporary media and helping students assess the roles and impact of the mass media on modern life, rather than with developing specific media production skills.
-Temporary lecturers will teach or co-teach one or more Media Studies courses including:
+Originating from a liberal arts tradition, the Media Studies major focuses on mass media's historical and theoretical components.
+Instructors are primarily concerned with promoting an understanding of the origins of contemporary media and helping students assess the roles and impact of the mass media on modern life, rather than developing specific media production skills.
+Temporary lecturers will teach or co-teach one or more Media Studies courses, including:

 - the prerequisite Introduction to Media Studies,

 - a Research Methods course,